symlex/input-validation/README.md

 Validation
 ----------

 This example shows how to validate user input in a REST controller action.
-Note how easy it is, to avoid the deeply nested structures you often find in validation code.
+Note, how easy it is to avoid the deeply nested structures you often find in validation code.
 User model and form are injected as dependencies.

     class UserController
     {